 But there’s a slight problem with this…

 It’s useless recommending a boiler without seeing the property.
 One 3-bedroom semi isn’t the same as the next (extensions, radiators, number of bathrooms), and in some cases, a combi upgrade may be more feasible than a system boiler swap.

 So, instead of boring you with a list of the best system boilers, and specs that mean nothing to anyone but a Gas Safe heating engineer, we’ll go over the best system boiler brands instead.
 (We’ve created a full, detailed list of the best boiler brands here; it applies to system boilers, too).

 What Size System Boiler Do I Need?

-But, you’re going to need to install or replace your existing hot water cylinder too.
-So, you can click here for a guestimate on what size hot water cylinder you’re going to need.
+If you’re getting a new system boiler, you’ll need to install or replace your existing hot water cylinder too.
+You can read this post to get a guestimate for your hot water cylinder size.